databendlabs/openraft/examples/raft-kv-memstore-singlethreaded/README.md

 ## Run it

-Run it with `cargo test -- --nocaputre`.
+Run it with `cargo test -- --nocapture`.